spetrescu/are-log-parsers-ready-for-prime-time/README.md

-# are-log-parsers-ready-for-prime-time
+# are-log-parsers-ready-for-industry
+`README.md under construction ...` <br> <br>
-This repository contains the code associated with the paper: [Are log parsers ready for prime time?](), submitted at CIKM 22'.
+This repository contains the code associated with ...

 ---